 SpaceX has stated that their current plans are to start sending an uncrewed Dragon spacecraft to Mars as soon as 2018.

 Once SpaceX successfully lands the craft without any complications, the company will begin a series of planned missions to colonize Mars starting in 2025.
 NASA’s predicted timeline is slightly different.
 The space agency wants us on Mars by 2035.
 It has already begun building hardware for this purpose, such as an upcoming super heavy-lift launch system and a new spacecraft called Orion, along with many other initiatives.

 However, the biggest problem facing these efforts is funding which can make or break them.
 The ESA (European Space Agency) believes we could be successful right now without financial limitations.
 They believe private companies will play a significant role in helping fund the red planet missions.

 SpaceX is a private aerospace manufacturer and space transport services company with headquarters in Hawthorne, California.
 It was founded in 2002 by Elon Musk to reduce space transportation costs and enable the colonization of Mars.

 The company has developed its Falcon launch vehicles family for both commercial and government use.
 SpaceX manufactures its engines in-house, supplying the power for both their launch vehicles and spacecraft.

-What Elon Musk says about Colonizing Mars
+Elon Musk and Colonizing Mars

 Humans could live on Mars if they had an asteroid mining operation and used 3D printing to produce building material from Martian regolith.